Sexual Assault Response Advocate (SARA) Contact List

 Sexual Assault Response Advocates (SARAs) are trained to respond to and support survivors of gender-based violence.
 SARAs are confidential and can consult with friends and employees as well.
 To get in touch with a SARA, contact one of the SARAs listed below directly via email or phone.
 If you are contacting a SARA who is an Area Director, indicate to them that you want to speak to them as a SARA.

-Please note that SARA availability varies during the summer.
-SARAs may be on vacation, away at conferences, or otherwise unavailable.
+Please note that SARA availability varies according to the academic calendar.
+SARAs may be on sabbatical, away at conferences, on vacation during breaks, or otherwise unavailable.
 Individual SARA availability is noted with their contact information.
 For specific dates, please contact the SARA you’d like to speak to directly.
 See the key below for clarification:

 Available = on campus or otherwise available with some exceptions

-Partially Available = available for parts of the summer, away for others
+Partially Available = available for parts of the term, away for others

-Unavailable = not available throughout the summer, back fall term
+Unavailable = not available for the current term

 Melissa Osmond (she/her/hers), Available

 Melissa has been at Lewis & Clark since 2004, serving as a SARA and coordinating the program since 2005.
 She has a master’s degree in Public Health, with a focus on international and women’s health.
 Melissa serves on several state and local committees that address gender-based violence prevention and response.
 Prior to coming to Lewis & Clark, Melissa worked in Haiti promoting women’s health; as an outdoor professional with various youth conservation corps and wilderness therapy programs; and served as a Peace Corps Volunteer in Togo, West Africa.
 Outside of L&C, she enjoys the outdoors, her backyard, and planning the next international travel adventure.